rundeck/docs/docs/learning/howto/apache2-proxy-gssapi.md

 In addition authentication will be transparently handled by apache2 via GSSAPI, which is an easy way to implement SSO where Active Directory (or Kerberos) is available.

+The proposed approach for looking up user roles is very simple and perhaps suitable only for a small user base and should be hardened in case of peculiar characters in users principals (e.g. `..`, `/`, etc).

 # Prerequisites